chanzuckerberg/cellxgene-census/README.md

 - Cloud-based data storage and access.
 - Efficient access for larger-than-memory slices of data.
-- Data streaming for iterative/parallelizablne  methods.
+- Data streaming for iterative/parallelizable  methods.
 - R and Python support.
 - Export to AnnData and Seurat.

-The Cell Census is free to use.

 ## Cell Census data releases